chromium/chromium/docs/speed/binary_size/optimization_advice.md

    * In C++, static objects are created at compile time, but in Java they are created by executing code within `<clinit>()`.
 There is often little advantage to initializing class fields statically vs. upon first use.
- * Use `String.format()` instead of concatenation.
-   * Concatenation causes a lot of StringBuilder code to be generated.
  * Try to use default values for fields rather than explicit initialization.
    * E.g. Name booleans such that they start as "false".
    * E.g. Use integer sentinels that have initial state as 0.